rizkiwibu/blue-archive-r-img/README.md

 Feel free to contribute!
 The more images, the merrier.
 Please make sure the images are:

-*   From Blue Archive.
+*  Related to Blue Archive (official art or fan art).
 *  Decent quality.
+(Images should be clear and not blurry or pixelated.)

 ## License

-All images belong to their respective creators and publishers (Nexon, Yostar, etc.).
+All images belong to their respective creators and publishers.
 This repository is just for non-commercial fun.